isse-augsburg/rtm-predictions/README.md

 **Short Guide to the RTM-Predictions Data-Pipeline:**

+Note: A complete documentation can be found in `/cfs/share/cache/website/html/index.html` or http://137.250.170.59:8000/

 * Most of the work is done by the `ModelTrainer` class (defined in `Trainer.ModelTrainer.py`)
 * `ModelTrainer` is the generic base class which takes all necessary parameters for any kind of training